Evolution of Ubuntu Over the Years - A Brief History

 Ubuntu 9.10 (Karmic Koala)

 Ubuntu 9.10 codenamed "Karmic Koala" released on 29 October 2009.
 From this release onwards, Ubuntu slowly started to shift gears.
 A slew of changes started to flood Ubuntu.
 During Ubuntu Karmic's release cycle, Canonical introduced the One Hundred Paper Cuts project, focusing developers to fix minor usability issues.
 This was a major move and it helped bring a lot of polish for Ubuntu in the latter releases.
-This release also introduced Ubuntu Software Center which went on to become the application that received enormous amount of attention later on.
+This release also introduced Ubuntu Software Center.

 Ubuntu 10.04 LTS (Lucid Lynx)

 Ubuntu 10.04 codenamed "Lucid Lynx" was released on 29 April 2010.
 Ubuntu 10.04 "Lucid Lynx" is my favorite release to date and it brought about the biggest amount of changes ever.
 Ubuntu had a complete branding makeover during this release cycle.
 Even the brown theme was ditched for the first time for a more bright and pleasant looking "Light" inspired theme.
-Browse through the amount of changes Ubuntu 10.04 Lucid Lynx went through.
+Changes Ubuntu 10.04 Lucid Lynx went through.

 Ubuntu 10.10 (Maverick Meerkat)